 1. When should I book my birth photographer?

-I typically will not book more three or four sessions within a particular month.
+I typically will not book more three or four births within a particular month.
 This is to make sure that I have the availability to accommodate your birth.
 You should contact me as soon as you have a due date so we can tentatively block out that time for you.
 We will finalize details during the beginning of your second trimester.
 It’s never too late to ask, though, so if you are further along than this, check in with me to see if I have anything open.

 2. Do you offer maternity and newborn sessions too?